 Bes Worship outside Egypt

 Like many Egyptian gods, the worship of Bes or Beset fanned overseas.
 While the female variant had been more popular in Minoan Crete, the male version would prove popular with the Phoenicians and the ancient Cypriots.
 The Balearic island of Ibiza derives its name from the god’s name, brought along with the first Phoenician settlers in 654 BC.
-These settlers, amazed at the lack of any sort of vicious creatures on the island, thought it to be the island of Bes (<איבשם> ʔybšm, *ʔibošim, yibbōšīm “dedicated to Bes”).
-Later the Roman name Ebusus was derived from this designation.
+These settlers, amazed at the lack of any vicious creatures on the island, thought it to be the island of Bes (<איבשם> ʔybšm, *ʔibošim, yibbōšīm “dedicated to Bes”).
+Later, the Roman name Ebusus was derived from this designation.

 Iconography

 In its earliest inception, modern scholars such as James Romano claim that Bes represented a lion rearing up on its hind legs.
-After the Third Intermediate Period, Bes is often seen as just the head or the face, often worn as amulets.
+After the Third Intermediate Period, Bes is often seen as just the head or the face, frequently worn as amulets.